cbg-ethz/SCITE/README.md

 **SCITE** is a software package to compute mutation histories of somatic cells.
-Given noisy mutation profiles of single cells, **SCITE** performs a stochastic search to find the Maximum Likelihood tree and to sample from the posterior probability distribution.
+Given noisy mutation profiles of single cells, **SCITE** performs a stochastic search to find the Maximum Likelihood (ML) or Maximum aposterori (MAP) tree and to sample from the posterior probability distribution.
 Tree reconstruction can be combined with an estimation of the error rates in the mutation profiles.